Maria Quisling: Early life and marriage

 Maria Quisling's birth was probably in November 1900 in Kharkiv in the then Russian Empire in Ukraine.
 A student's card says she was born in 1899.
 Information about her family is uncertain.
 She told her family-in-law that her father had been a higher civil servant.

 She finished high school in 1918 and obtained a degree from Kharkiv Economic Institute in 1922.
 The same year she started working for a Ukrainian organization which co-ordinated the work of various foreign aid organizations in the area, including the Nansen aid.
 She met Vidkun for the first time in March 1923 and a romantic relationship developed during the summer that year, even though Vidkun had formally married Alexandra Voronin in August 1922.
 Historian Hans Fredrik Dahl believes Maria knew about the relationship with Alexandra and accepted his explanation that it was a pro-forma marriage to help Alexandra out of Russia.

 According to Quisling, she and Vidkun were married at the Norwegian legation in Moscow on 10 September 1923.
 Historians believe this is wrong, as Norway did not formally recognize the new Soviet authorities before 1924, and the representative at the Norwegian Commerce office did not have the right to perform marriages and was not in Moscow on 10 September.
 If the couple had a civil marriage in Kharkiv, there has never been any documentation for it.
 Historian Hans Fredrik Dahl believes some kind of marriage took place in Kharkiv on that day, but he is unsure whether it happened in formally correct ways or was an informal ceremony.
 The same day as the marriage allegedly took place, Maria got a special passport for employees of Nansen Action.
 It was issued to "Mary Quisling".

-Quisling left Russia on her own and arrived in Paris, where in late 1923 she was reunited with Vidkun and Alexandra, who had travelled together.
+Quisling left Soviet Russia on her own and arrived in Paris, where in late 1923 she was reunited with Vidkun and Alexandra, who had travelled together.
 They lived for a time at Hotel Studia in the Latin Quarter, though they travelled to Vienna and other places from November to January 1924.